The 2016-2017 Executive Council

 - To assist Fellows Alumni in the development of their careers.

-This committee is responsible for building effective and ongoing relationships with and among Fellows Alumni by keeping the growing body of Fellows Alumni robustly informed of, and connected to, the Fellows Alumni experience.
-This committee works closely with the professional communications staff of LCLD and reaches out to Class and Regional Liaisons in order to increase and continue engagement.
+The Communications Committee is responsible for building effective and ongoing relationships with and among Fellows Alumni by keeping the growing body of Fellows Alumni robustly informed of, and connected to, the Fellows Alumni experience.
+This committee works closely with the professional communications staff of LCLD and includes Class Liaisons in order to promote Fellows Alumni engagement and communications.

 Developing, coordinating, and assisting in implementing an integrated plan of messaging through: